-Figure 10(a) shows the output signal, output power and its spectrum when the input power is 2 W at 32.94 GHz.
+Figure 10(a) shows the output signal, output power, and its spectrum when the input power is 2 W at 32.94 GHz.
 A maximum output power of 1.11 MW is obtained at 32.94 GHz in the circular waveguide TM01 mode, with a corresponding gain and efficiency of 57 dB and 31.7%, respectively.
 As shown in Fig. 10(b), the maximum field strength of the cavity is 38.12 MV/m, which is less than the vacuum breakdown field strength (145 MV/m).44 The inset of Fig. 10(b) shows the beam modulation and bunching during interactions with the operating mode.
 Figure 10(c) shows the output power as a function of the input signal sweep-frequency for a representative input power of 2 W. The 3-dB bandwidth reaches 120 MHz, from 32.84 to 32.96 GHz.
 Figure 10(d) shows the effect of input power on output performance.
-The closer to the edge of the operating accepted manuscript.
-However, the online version of record will be different from this version once it has been copyedited and typeset This is the author's peer reviewed, band, especially at the high frequency end, the more input power is required to drive this EIK into saturation.
+When closer to the edge of the operating band, especially at the high frequency end, more input power is required to drive this EIK into saturation.
 Figure 11 shows the electron beam trajectory after the output signal has stabilized.
 During the entire beam-wave interaction, the electron beam is modulated and bunches are generated in the longitudinal direction.
 Figure 12 shows the output power, beam-wave interaction efficiency, and beam transparency as a function of the diameter of the electron beam.
 The electron beam with a diameter of 3.3 mm can stably drive the EIK to produce a large peak power and has a beam transparency higher than 99.6%.
 Thus, this can be considered as a design parameter for optimal beam-wave interaction.
 Even in engineering, the diameter of the electron beam can still be adjusted to ensure the stable operation of the device within the tolerance range.